JoeLumbley/Audio-Playback/README.md

 ```
 Creates a command string to open the sound file and assign it an alias.

-The double quotes around `{FilePath}` are needed because file paths in commands can contain spaces.
+The **double quotes `""`** around `{FilePath}` are needed because file paths in commands can contain spaces.
 If a file path includes spaces, the command might not interpret it correctly unless it's enclosed in quotes.
 For example, `C:\My Files\file.wav` would be misinterpreted without quotes.

 Enclosing the file path in double quotes ensures that the entire path is treated as a single string, even if it contains spaces.
 This way, the command parser correctly recognizes it as the full path to the file.